sequenceiq/docker-events/README.md

 ## tl;dr

-In the background what id does:
+In the background what it does:

 - starts a **socat** to proxy to make /var/run/docker.sock available as a usual tcp port.
 - start **curl** to connect to docker daemon via the proxied docker.sock